friedue/Notes/IntroToNGS_WCMGS.md

 For more details about the different high-throughput sequencing platforms and applications, see [Goodwin et al., 2016](http://dx.doi.org/10.1038/nrg.2016.49) and [Reuter et al., 2015](https://www.sciencedirect.com/science/article/pii/S1097276515003408).

-The general workflow of any experiment based on high-throughput DNA sequencing involves the following steps:
+The general workflow of any experiment based on high-throughput DNA sequencing involves the following steps, whose optimal execution requires molecular biology as well as computational expertise.

 1. **Sample prepration** This step is usually done by the molecular biologist.
 What type of starting material is needed depends on the type of assay.
 For RNA-seq, this would include RNA extraction from all samples of interest; for eRRBS, WGBS, exome-sequencing etc. DNA will have to be extracted; for ChIP-seq, chromatin will be purified, immunoprecipitated and eventually fragmented into small DNA pieces; and so on.